Thanks To LOEWE, Megan Rapinoe’s Face Is All Over Paris

 Rapinoe has always been outspoken, often to the point of pissing people off.
 But public opinion hasn’t stopped her yet, and it isn’t stopping her now.
 In an industry like fashion, where brands — especially ones as high profile as LOEWE — often shy away from conflict and politics, it’s a breath of fresh air to see someone like Rapinoe be given the opportunity to speak her truth in this way.

 Megan Rapinoe’s ability to captivate us with her words is just one aspect of the three-part FW20 campaign.
-In the trilogy, there is also a landscape crop of three very similar-looking male models, two of which are wearing what look like chainlink skirts, while a third splays on the floor of a gray set, donning a tailored coat of the same color.
-The last shot is of LOEWE’s ubiquitous Puzzle bag in a cognac colorway.
+In the trilogy, there is also a landscape crop of three very similar-looking male models, two of which are wearing what look like chainlink skirts, while a third splays on the floor of a grey set, donning a tailored coat of the same colour.
+The last shot is of LOEWE’s ubiquitous Puzzle bag in a cognac colourway.
 Wrinkles and folds in the leather went untouched in an effort to show that the handbag hasn’t gone unused, according to the press release.

 Advertisement